 Exemption indicates that the school is not subject to the requirements of these statutes.
 Such schools are free to operate without the involvement of the MDHE as long as they remain within the boundaries of the exemption criteria and maintain compliance with other laws of the state.
 Exemption does not constitute a review of the institution or its programs and should not be considered approval, recognition, or recommendation of the school.

-The following is a list of the types of institutions and training programs that are eligible for exemption from the requirements of the Proprietary School Certification Program:
+The following is a list of the types of institutions and training programs that may be eligible for exemption from the requirements of the Proprietary School Certification Program.
+For details regarding exemption criteria, please see Section 173.616, RSMo:

 - Missouri public institutions